Osteoarthritis: Injections and Surgery

 Choices for surgery include:

 Arthroscopy.
 The surgeon looks at and works inside the joint using special instruments put through very small incisions.
 The cartilage is smoothed.
 Any pieces of cartilage that have broken off are removed.

 Total joint replacement.
-The entire joint is taken out and replaced with a manmade joint.
+The entire joint is taken out and replaced with a manmade joint using metal, ceramic, and/or plastic.
 This is most often done with the knee or hip joint.

 Other surgery.
 There are other surgical procedures specific to certain joints.
 For example, joint resurfacing may be done on the hip joint.